 The cost for CPR certification can vary widely depending on the type of course, whether it’s online or in person, and other factors.
 It can be difficult to get a good sense of what you should pay for a course—and high cost is not always indicative of quality.

-Here’s an exploration of how much you can expect to pay for different types of online CPR training programs—and what you get for the price.
+Here’s an exploration of how much you can expect to pay for different types of online CPR certification programs—and what you get for the price.

 How Much Is it to Get CPR Certified: For Laypeople and Professionals